Bishop Fenwick High School Advantages

 - Weekly Mass offerings with services being offered by priests from many surrounding parishes

-- The 139 members of the Class 2019 were offered over in excess of over $17 million in college scholarships
+- The 123 members of the Class 2020 were offered in excess of $15.9 million in college scholarships

 - Since 2007, over 94% of graduates have pursued a post-secondary education